falcosecurity/falco-website/content/en/docs/setup/tarball.md

 weight: 40
 ---

+{{% pageinfo color="primary" %}}
+Falco consumes streams of events and evaluates them against a set of security rules to detect abnormal behavior.
+By default, Falco is preconfigured to consume events from the Linux Kernel.
+This scenario requires Falco to be privileged, and depending on the kernel version installed on the host, a [driver](/docs/event-sources/kernel/) need to be installed.

+For other installation scenarios, such as consuming cloud events or other data sources using plugins, please refer to the [Plugins](docs/plugins/) section.
+{{% /pageinfo %}}

 There are two main methods to install Falco on your host using the [released Falco packages](/docs/download):

 1. **RPM or DEB package (include Systemd setup):** For instructions, refer to the [Install on a host (DEB, RPM)](/docs/setup/packages) page.